alefmanvladimir/HACK-TON-BERFEST-2023/README.md

 ## 🎉 Prizes
 Apart from the chance to receive double merch, active participants also stand a chance to win additional rewards, including special accesses and bonuses from partners in the TON ecosystem.

+## 🚀 Join the Community

+We're always happy to welcome new members!
+To become a part of our growing community, join our [group]("https://t.me/hack_ton_berfest_2023") on Telegram.